rightjs/rightjs-docs/docs/en/ui/rte.md

     };

 Here, the keys refer to the tool names, and the letters refer to the keyboard keys.
-They key bindings work with both, the `Ctrl` and `Cmd` modifiers, so they are pretty much natural for both `Win` and `OSX` users
+The key bindings work with both, the `Ctrl` and `Cmd` modifiers, so they are pretty much natural for both `Win` and `OSX` users